veeto

 Key Takeaways

-• Allows facilities destroyed by disasters to suspend licenses while rebuilding without losing them.
+• Allows facilities destroyed in disasters to suspend licenses while rebuilding without losing their permits.

 Get Involved